 - Strong interpersonal skills and ability to work effectively with difference levels of constituencies

 - Flexibility and capacity to respond calmly, efficiently, and effectively in stressful situations.

-- Ability to maintain confidentiality of matters and information.
+- Ability to maintain confidentiality of matters and other firm business information.

 To apply for this opening, please click here.